VioletDao/CFTPInstructions/README.md

 ![Login](/img/login.png)

-**7.** After logging in successfully, the new file-manager will be loaded straight away.
+**7.** After logging in successfully, the new file-manager will be loaded straight away and ready to be used..

 ![New File-Manager](/img/replaceFileManagerResult.png)